ZachWolpe/Distributed-Computing-and-Concurrency-in-Python/concurrency.md

 It is recommended to use `ThreadPoolExecutor` or `ProcessPoolExecutor` instead of `threading.Thread` or `multiprocessing.Process` directly.
 This is because the `ThreadPoolExecutor` and `ProcessPoolExecutor` are higher level abstractions that provide a simpler interface to multithreading and multiprocessing.

-*Fussing*
+*Fuzzing*

-It is recommended to use `fussing` during development/testing - adding random noise as time delays during execution.
-Dev/test/stage are often more stable, leading to falsely predictable results.
-Fussing
+It is recommended to use `fuzzing` during development/testing - adding random noise as time delays during execution.
+Dev/test/stage are often more stable, leading to falsely predictable results. fuzzing